2025 Eilat drone attack: Background

-Since the start of the Red Sea crisis in October 2023, the Yemen-based Houthis had launched numerous attacks on Israel utilizing drones and missiles, in turn provoking a response from the Israeli Defense Forces (IDF).
+Since the outbreak of the Red Sea crisis in October 2023, the Yemen-based Houthis had launched numerous attacks on Israel utilizing drones and missiles, in turn provoking a response from the Israeli Defense Forces (IDF).
 The conflict had further escalated in August 2025 after the Houthis fired an advanced missile at Israel, which led to an Israeli airstrike assassinating the Prime Minister of the Houthi-led government, Ahmed al-Rahawi, alongside much of his cabinet.
 The Houthis vowed revenge for his death.

 The resort city of Eilat had been the subject of multiple drone strikes in September; one which hit the nearby Ramon Airport and injured two people, and another which struck near a hotel within the city but produced no casualties.

 Attack

 During the evening 24 September 2025, corresponding with the second day of the Jewish new year Rosh Hashanah, an explosive drone crashed near the Mall HaYam shopping area, metres away from a nearby hotel in the tourist-populated city centre of Eilat.
 The initial blast set off another explosion from a nearby electricity pole and ignited a fire at the site.
-Israel claimed that the hotel had been the target of the drone, which damaged several of its rooms despite not directly hitting it.
+Israel claimed that the hotel had been the target of the drone, which damaged several rooms despite not directly hitting it.

 Magen David Adom (MDA) first responders arrived at the scene soon after to treat the wounded, while Israel Police and IDF units cordoned off the area and evacuated civilians.
 The fire at the site was also extinguished.
 Most of those injured were admitted to the local Yoseftal Medical Center, while two Israeli Air Force (IAF) helicopters transported those with non-minor wounded to Soroka Medical Center in Beersheba.
 MDA head Eli Bin reported that the strike inflicted "damage on a scale we are not used to seeing."

 Initial reports declared that 22 people had been wounded in the strike.
 Of them, 19 had received only minor shrapnel wounds.
 Two people had sustained serious injuries; a 60-year-old man with shrapnel wounds to his limbs, and a 26-year-old man with injuries to his chest.
 A 30-year-old man was also "moderately hurt".
-Speaking to the Foundation for Defense of Democracies, expert Edmund Fitton-Brown called the attack represented "the most serious Houthi attack on Israel to date in terms of casualties."
+Speaking to the Foundation for Defense of Democracies, expert Edmund Fitton-Brown said the attack represented "the most serious Houthi attack on Israel to date in terms of casualties."

-Houthi spokesperson Yahya Sarea claimed his group's responsibility for the strike in a statement released shortly after.
+The Houthis claimed responsibility for the strike in a statement by spokesperson Yahya Sarea released shortly after it took place.
 He said that two drones had been launched to Israel, suggesting that one did not succeed in striking the country.
 The IDF reported that the drone had been detected too late into its flight path to have military aircraft intercept and neutralize it.
 Home Front Command eventually detected the drone and instigated its siren system across Eilat, but did not give ample time for civilians to take shelter.
-The Iron Dome attempted to shoot down the drone twice but failed both times, possibly due to its low altitude by the time it had been engaged.
+The Iron Dome attempted to shoot down the drone twice but failed both times, possibly due to its low altitude by the time of engagement.